gcallah/MiscWriting/AI/LLMs.md

 Even in the least practically oriented use of intelligence, there is still some aim: to understand the nature of the prime numbers, or to contemplate why the universe exists.

 But chatGPT and its ilk have no aims.
-(AI here read what I said as: "But chat, GPT and they’re El Cavo aims.")
+(AI here read what I said as: "But chat, GPT and they're El Cavo aims.")
 The only entity with an aim involved in the process is us.

 Some materialists will argue that, since thought is only a product of the brain, and the brain "must" be some sort of computer,